tekknolagi/isdt/assignments/02-cli-constructive.md

 whenever we say "file."
 Your implementation of `myls.c` should consider directories, symlinks, and all other types of file when producing its output.

-Now, onto implementation notes.
+Now, on to implementation notes.
 We suggest looking into a couple of different syscalls and their C wrappers as starting points.

 Internally, GNU's implementation of `ls` calls the `readdir()` function from